 As previously stated, you will receive many welcomes.
 If you accept, you’ll respond with “Asante” or “Asante sana“.
 If you do not accept, use the respectful negative response “La.
 Asante.
 (No. Thank you.)”.
 If you are giving the welcome, Karibu is used for one person and Karibuni for multiple people.

 Introduce yourself with Jina langu ni (your name here).
 Jina means “name”, langu means “my“, and ni means “is”.

-For the goodbyes, you can simply reply back with the same words.
+For your goodbyes, you can simply reply back with the same words.

 Use Kwaheri when talking to one person and Kwahereni when talking to multiple people.

-To add a more personal touch, terms of endearment such as Dada (sister), Kaka (brother) are often used.
-I added those so you’re not caught off guard when someone refers to you using them.
+To add a more personal touch, terms of endearment such as Dada (sister) and Kaka (brother) are often used.

-If you found this list helpful in your quest to learn Swahili, drop a comment!
+If you found this list helpful in your quest to learn Swahili, consider buying me a cup of coffee 🙂